Sagewai vs. MiniMax

 | Episodic | PostgreSQL | Conversation history, session continuity |

 MiniMax provides managed context windows.
-Long-term persistence requires custom integration.
+Long-term persistence requires custom integration work.

-Sagewai speaks the protocols agents actually need in production:
+Sagewai supports the protocols agents need in production:

 - MCP — expose tools to Claude Code, Cursor, and any MCP-compatible client